 If your custom Nginx config has some errors, clicking “Run and Debug” will give you red error message with the error details.

-Even if you do not use the “Run & Debug” feature and try to click the “Add config” button directly, RunCloud will debug your custom Nginx config automatically and will stop if it encounters errors.
+Even if you don’t use the “Run and Debug” feature, and try to click the “Save config” button directly, RunCloud will debug your custom Nginx config automatically, and will stop if it encounters errors.
 Because of this, there’s no need to be afraid of whether your custom Nginx config could break your website.

 Predefined Nginx configs

-We also provide some predefined Nginx configurations that you can use without customizing it since it is tailored according to your web application.
+We also provide some predefined Nginx configurations that you can use without customizing them, since they’re tailored according to your web application.

 Redirect – from non-www to www